When someone dies, this must be reported to the municipality. Usually, the funeral director does this. But you can also do it yourself.

 All information about what you need to arrange if a family member or travel companion dies abroad can be found at Nederlandwereldwijd.nl:

-• If your travel companion dies while traveling abroad, contact the Dutch embassy or consulate in that country for help and advice.
+• Does your travel companion die while traveling abroad?
+If so, contact the Dutch embassy or consulate in that country for help and advice.

-• If a family member dies while staying abroad and you are in the Netherlands, please contact the Ministry of Foreign Affairs: +31 (0)70 - 348 47 70.
-Or contact the 24/7BZ contact center.
+• Does a family member die (alone) during a stay abroad and you yourself are in the Netherlands?
+Then contact the Ministry of Foreign Affairs: +31 (0)70 - 348 47 70.
+Or contact 24/7BZ contact center.

 Requirements